sammuelyee/docs/cartodb-editor.md

 UPDATE dataset_twitter SET category_name = 4 where body ilike ‘%no%’ AND category_name = 1
 {% endhighlight %}

-But… what if the results are not so straightforward?
+But...what if the results are not so straightforward?
 You can add a new constraint and create a new category by this query which searches "yes" and "no" in the same tweet.

 {% highlight sql %}
 UPDATE dataset_twitter SET category_name = 5 where body ilike ‘%no%’ AND body ilike ‘%yes%’ AND category_name = 1